earlduque/ServiceNow-Developer-Training/Catalog Items - Flow.md

 A lot more functionality just from a simple flow!

 Go and actually test these scenarios by submitting your form several times.
 You can see "approvals" and "tasks" show up on the request item record after you submit the form.
-* To approve or reject an approval you can either go here: <https://snsandbox.ucsd.edu/its?id=approvals>
+* To approve or reject an approval you can either impersonate the approver and check the service portal, or type Approvals in the app nav.
 * To complete a Catalog Task, go to the newly created request item and scroll down to the "Catalog Tasks" related list

 Did everything happen that you expected? **If this is not working for you, double check your Catalog Item to see if your Process Engine > Flow has your Flow there.**